friends-of-presta/security-advisories/_posts/2022-06-24-blockwishlist.md

 ## Other recommandations

-* It’s recommended to upgrade to the lastest version of the module **blockwishlist** up to 2.1.1.
+* It’s recommended to upgrade to the latest version of the module **blockwishlist** up to 2.1.1.

 Please note, blockwishlist is often forked to be customized.